nschan/syri_gggenomes/README.md

 `parse_syri()` has a number of arguments.
 Most of those are outlined below with [examples](#Options):

     files:                    a list of files.
-These files are expected to: end with `.syri.out` and follow a naming scheme like A_on_B.syri.out
+These files are expected to: end with `.syri.out` and follow the naming scheme A_on_B.syri.out
     order:                    a dataframe with a column bin_id , containing the order of genomes
     chroms:                   (optional) list of chromosomes to retain.
     spacing:                  spacing between chromosomes from the same genome (bin_id).
-                              This spacing works the same way as the spacing parameter of gggenomes:
+                              This spacing works the same way as the spacing parameter of
-                              "between sequences in bases (>1) or relative to longest bin (<1)", which is actually relative to longest bin/sqrt(number of seq_ids).
+                              gggenomes: "between sequences in bases (>1) or relative to longest bin (<1)",which is actually relative to (longest bin)/sqrt(number of seq_ids).
+                              Default: 0.05
     resize_polygons:          (logical) should polygons of short links be resized?
+                              Default: TRUE
     resize_polygons_size:     if polygons are resized, to what fraction of the total length?
-Default `0.003`
+                              Default: 0.003
-    min_polygon_feat_size:    minimum length of links to be resized
+    min_polygon_feat_size:    minimum length of links to be resized.
+Default: 5000
-    no_polygons:              (logical) do not compute polygons (default: FALSE, will compute polygons)
+    no_polygons:              (logical) do not compute polygons.
+                              Default: FALSE, will compute polygons.
-    verbose:                  (logical), if TRUE returns some extra information for debugging
+    verbose:                  (logical), if TRUE returns some extra information for debugging.
+                              Default: FALSE

 `parse_syri()` returns a list of data-frames: